mendhak/mendhak.github.io/_posts/2021-06-19-smashtest-tutorial.md

 ## Perform a search

 To begin, open up [https://developer.mozilla.org](https://developer.mozilla.org) in your own browser.
-Right click the 'Search MDN' textbox and inspect element.
+Right click the main search textbox and inspect element.
 Right away, the `id` of that input field is an obvious candidate to use.

 [![inspect element]({{ site.baseurl }}/assets/images/smashtest-tutorial/005.png)]({{ site.baseurl }}/assets/images/smashtest-tutorial/005.png)